0-6-0: United States

 In the United States, huge numbers of 0-6-0 locomotives were produced, with the majority of them being used as switchers.
 The USRA 0-6-0 was the smallest of the USRA Standard classes designed and produced during the brief government control of the railroads through the USRA during the First World War.
 255 of them were built and ended up in the hands of about two dozen United States railroads.

 In addition, many of the railroads (and others) built numerous copies after the war.
 The Pennsylvania Railroad rostered over 1,200 0-6-0 types over the years, which were classed as class B on that system.
 The United States 0-6-0s were generally tender locomotives.

 During the Second World War, no fewer than 514 USATC S100 Class 0-6-0 tank engines were built by the Davenport Locomotive Works, for use by the United States Army Transportation Corps in both Europe and North Africa.
 Some of these remained in service long after the war, having been purchased or otherwise adopted by the countries where they were used.
 These included Austria, Egypt, France, Iraq, the United Kingdom and Yugoslavia.

-The fourteen engines purchased by the Southern Railway in 1946 remained in service well into the 1960s.
+The fourteen SR USA Class engines purchased by the British Southern Railway in 1946 remained in service well into the 1960s.
 Designed to be extremely strong but easy to maintain, these engines had a very short wheelbase that allowed them to operate on dockyard railways.